 The following difference are seen between EPF and PPF:

-- An EPF account can be withdrawn when you return or resign from job.
+- The money in the EPF account can be withdrawn when you resign from job.
 But, the deposited amount in PPF cannot be withdrawn until maturity which is 15 years from the date of depositing the amount.

 - Returns earned from a PPF account are exempted from tax payment while investments done in EPF qualifies for tax deduction under Section 80C of the Indian Income Tax Act, 1961.

-- The EPF account can be accessed by only salaried individuals while a PPF account can be opened by self—employed and workers of unorganized sectors.
+- The EPF account can be accessed by only salaried individuals while a PPF account can be opened by all.

 Besides, you can withdraw your EPF amount as and when you need it for meeting personal requirements.
 But, you cannot do so when it comes to a PPF account.
 Only after maturity, you can withdraw funds from your PPF account.
-Also, interest rate offered by an EPF account is higher than what offered by a PPF account.
+Also, interest rate offered on an EPF account is higher than what is offered on a PPF account.